Gammaretrovirus: Feline leukaemia virus (FeLV)

+Porcine endogenous retrovirus (PERV)

+PERV was first described in 1970, belonging to the gammaretrovirus genus, Orthoretrovirinae subfamily and Retroviridae family,.
+PERV is categorised into three replication competent subtypes: PERV-A, PERV-B and PERV-C. PERV-A and PERV-B are polytropic viruses which are capable of infecting humans and porcine cells, whereas PERV-C is an ecotropic virus which effects only porcine cells.
+The cross-species transmission of PERV's in human cells have been demonstrated in vitro which raises concern regarding the xenotransplantation of porcine cells, tissues and organs.
+However, diagnosis of PERV in vivo has not occurred within; recipients of pig nerve cells or skin grafts, patients with porcine-based liver or pancreatic xenografts, and butchers in contact with porcine tissue.

 Host restriction

 Vaccines have been discovered and provided for various gammaretroviruses.
 Namibia hosts the largest population of wild cheetahs in the world, making it a vital population for understanding the biology and natural behaviour of this species.
 In June 2002, researchers began testing animals for the presence of feline leukemia virus, since the concern arose that viral infection could cause a major health problem in Namibia's cheetah population.
 Through this testing, antibodies were collected to develop a feline leukemia virus vaccine.
 This vaccine has proven to be successful in the Namibian cheetahs, as 86% of the vaccinated cheetahs tested positive for the feline leukemia virus antibodies.
 With such a high vaccinated percentage, the cheetahs are in a condition where there's more than enough of the population that is vaccinated to prevent an outbreak of a gammaretrovius such as feline leukemia virus.

-Along with vaccinations, host restriction of gammaretroviruses and other types of retroviruses are common among animals.
-Many hosts have a gene that blocks the replication cycle of retroviruses, including gammaretrovirus.
-This gene was discovered using a non-virulent protein of murine leukemia virus.
-This protein will block replication of some murine leukemia virus strains following reverse transcription.
-The restriction of the virus depends on the interaction of the protein and the invading virus.